General Government: Cinemas

 Propaganda newsreels of Die Deutsche Wochenschau (The German Weekly Review) preceded feature-film showings.
 Some feature films likewise contained Nazi propaganda.
 The Polish underground discouraged Poles from attending movies, advising them, in the words of the rhymed couplet, "Tylko świnie / siedzą w kinie" ("Only swine go to the movies").

 In occupied Poland, there was no Polish film industry.
 However, a few Poles collaborated with the Germans in making films such as the 1941 anti-Polish propaganda film Heimkehr (Homecoming).
 In that film, casting for minor parts played by Jewish and Polish actors was done by Igo Sym, who during the filming was shot in his Warsaw apartment by the Polish Union of Armed Struggle resistance movement; after the war, the Polish performers were sentenced for collaboration in an anti-Polish propaganda undertaking, with punishments ranging from official reprimand to imprisonment.

 Theaters

 All Polish theaters were disbanded.
 A German theater Theater der Stadt Warschau was formed in Warsaw together with a German controlled Polish one Teatr Miasta Warszawy.
 There existed also one comedy theater Teatr Komedia and 14 small ones.
-The Juliusz Słowacki Theatre in Cracow was used by Germans.
+The Juliusz Słowacki Theatre in Kraków was used by Germans.